 'Tha' karopi Sudarshanah "

 The exact geographical location of the temple of Jagannath is lat.
 19 18'17" and long.
-85 51'39".Among the existing temples in Orissa, the temple of Jagannath is the highest.The temple (214 ft.
+85 51'39".Among the existing temples in Odisha, the temple of Jagannath is the highest.The temple (214 ft.
 8 inches high from the road level) is on a perfect pancharatha plan.
 All the paraphernalia of feudal pomp and splendour observed in the daily life of the emperors or potentates of old can be noticed in the daily worship of Jagannath.
-The temple contains some of the finest specimens of Orissan architecture and sculpture.
+The temple contains some of the finest specimens of Odishan architecture and sculpture.
 On the outer walls of the temple, thick layers of plaster had benn applied to save the beautiful works of art from the damaging effects saline air, which are now being removed, revealing exquisite sculpture depicting life of Krishna.

 The Jagannath temple is a complete example of the fully developed Kalinga style,having all the four essential arts the Deul or the sanctum sanctorum, the Jagamohana or the Audience Hall,the Nata Mandapa or the Dancing Hall and the Bhoga Mandapa or the Hall of offering.